openucx/ucx/faq.md

 #### 2. What is the default behavior in a multi-rail environment?

 By default UCX would pick the 2 best network devices, and split large messages between the rails.
-For example, in a 100 MB message - the 1st 50 MB would be sent on the 1st device, and the 2nd 50 MB would be send on the 2nd device.
+For example, in a 100MB message - the 1st 50MB would be sent on the 1st device, and the 2nd 50MB would be sent on the 2nd device.
 If the device network speeds are not the same, the split will be proportional to their speed ratio.